dverite/postgresql-functions/README.md

 Each string in the first array is replaced by the element at the same index in the second array.

+## strings/unicode_versions
+A plpgsql function finding the Unicode version supported by each locale provider, using regular expressions.

 ## strings/utf8_truncate
 Truncate an UTF-8 string to a given number of bytes, respecting the constraint that any multibyte sequence at the end must be complete.